EBIO5460Spring2025/class-materials/02_2_ants_cv_polynomial.md

     ## 5 0.9996564 0.9998067 0.9999141 0.9999785 1.0000000

-This problem can be markedly reduced by using orthogonal polynomials, which reduce the correlation among the polynomial terms.
+This problem can be markedly reduced by using orthogonal polynomials, which remove the correlation among the polynomial terms.
 Orthogonal polynomials are the default type for `poly()`.

 ``` r